States with Jobs

 We surveyed dozens of companies to create this map.
 It represents a large percentage of the travel OT job market.
-Across all of the USA there are around 127 open travel OT jobs at one time and many states have no jobs at all.
-California is holding the trophy for having the most needs right now and that is a state that stays pretty consistent with having jobs (hint: great state to get a license in!)
-Texas and Illinois are also looking promisable this fall.
+Across all of the USA, there are around 32 open travel OT jobs at one time and many states have no jobs at all.
+California is holding the trophy for having the most needs right now and that is a state that stays pretty consistent with having jobs.
+(Hint: great state to get a license in!)
+Illinois is looking relatively good this season too.

 While SNF will most likely always have the market share of jobs, it’s a great idea to gain experience in many different settings.
 Nomadicare bases all these estimates on this page from information provided by dozens of our awesome partners.
 It is here to give you our very best estimate on the job market this quarter!
 We are cheering for you.
 Bookmark this page - we update the stats every season!

 “Be open.
 Focus on Quick licensure states, and not on top destinations.
 Try a new setting.
 Not a great time for New Grad travelers.
 Get some experience before traveling right now!”

 “Being flexible on setting and location are both equally important for OTs.
 It's important to keep an open mind completely and if it's a new setting being open to finding out if they will over mentorship and orientation into the new setting!”

 “New grad OT pretty much isn’t even possible anymore.
 I used to work with tons of new grads, but it’s not possible right now.
 I’m telling all my new grads to try to go perm for a year.”

 Not travel this season.
 But if you really really want to try ...
 Join a yoga class and get flexible!
 And maybe meditate while you’re at it, be as patient as possible!

 The best chances of landing travel OT positions goes to those who: